 Every dog will cope with being left alone differently.
-More constant care, like a daycare is a particularly good idea for a new dog who has recently been introduced to the house, or for dogs with separation anxiety, and if you’re going away then a dog sitter can be a good way to make sure your dog’s routine isn’t too disrupted.
+More constant care, like a dog daycare, is a particularly good idea for a new dog who has recently been introduced to the house, or for dogs with separation anxiety.
+If you’re going away then a dog sitter can be a good way to make sure your dog’s routine isn’t too disrupted.
 The most important thing to remember is that any person or company you choose to look after your dog should be experienced and use positive methods when working with animals.
 They should also be insured, including third party-insurance.

 But how do you know which is the right service for your dog?
 Here are some things to look out for when deciding on a dog walker, dog sitter or dog daycare.

-A dog walker will come to your house during the day, take your dog out for a walk and then bring them home again.
+A dog walker will come to your house during the day, take your dog out for a walk and then bring them home again, they will only spend part of the day with your dog, specifically for walking, if your dog spends all day with them then this is daycare.
 They will have access to your house and usually have a key to let themselves in and out at the agreed time(s).

 A dog walker is most suited to dogs who are left alone for a standard working day, as it allows them to get out and go to the toilet, get some fresh air and exercise and then come back home where they will have company again in the evening.